Symmetric Quantum Walks on Hamming Graphs and Their Limit Distributions: Limit distributions

-\begin{example}[The simple quantum walk] The simple random walk was introduced in Example~\ref{exam:simple}.
-All the eigenvalues are distinct and $\rho_d=-1$.
-For the wave vector of the quantum walk, the last line of \eqref{spec_q2} yields
+\begin{Example}[the simple quantum walk] The simple random walk was introduced in Example~\ref{exam:simple}.
+All the eigenvalues of the random walk are distinct and $\rho_d=-1$.
+For the wave vector of the quantum walk, the last line of~\eqref{spec_q2} yields

 since $|y|=1$.
 The limit distribution is